*Updated December 5, 2022

 False.

 A quick look at any big brand’s social media account can quickly debunk this myth.
-Many of the most popular brands like Apple and Nike recycle the same hashtag or set of hashtags over and over again.
-Their engagement clearly isn’t becoming penalized in any way, and neither will yours.
+Many popular brands like Apple and Nike recycle the same hashtag or set of hashtags over and over again.
+Their engagement clearly isn’t penalized in any way, and neither will yours.

 How Do Hashtags Really Work?